-British Airways just recently took delivery of their first Airbus A350-1000, which represents a huge step forward in the carrier’s effort to renew their fleet.
+Several months ago British Airways took delivery of their first Airbus A350-1000, which represents a huge step forward in the carrier’s fleet renewal efforts.
 The A350 is not only fuel efficient and a pleasure to fly as a passenger, but it’s also the plane on which British Airways debuted their new Club Suites.

-British Airways has today formally announced that they’ll be taking delivery of their first Boeing 787-10 in January 2020.
+British Airways will be taking delivery of their first Boeing 787-10 in the next couple of weeks.
 The airline has a total of 12 of these planes on order, with six expected to join the fleet in 2020.

 What’s Special About The 787?